mttschltz/kittythinks/content/food-security-water.md

 To measure groundwater depletion, one can look at local wells or the GRACE (Gravity Recovery and Climate Experiment) satellite data, as well as flow models.
 Differing analysis methods will give significantly different answers as to the existing groundwater storage levels.
 The simpler the method, the more extrapolation is needed, which may give answers that are too low.
 Methods which neglect recharge from irrigation and surface water bodies as well as the dynamic response of groundwater systems, may instead overestimation the rate of depletion.
 Clearly, making correct assumption of the depletion of groundwater represents significant challenges, but it can be agreed upon that the depletion _is_ significant and accelerating.

-In January 2026, the UN declared the "_dawn of an era of global water bankruptcy"⁵. _ Here, UN scientists argue that the entire language around water needs to change as both "water stress" and "water crisis" indicate reversability - but in many regions of the world, they argue, the damage has ceased to be reversible.\
+In January 2026, the UN declared the "_dawn of an era of global water bankruptcy"⁵. _ Here, UN scientists argue that the entire language around water needs to change as both "water stress" and "water crisis" indicate reversability - but in many regions of the world, they argue, the damage has ceased to be reversible.
+50% of all global domestic water is now derived from groundwater, and 4 billion people live in water-scarce areas.

-\
+ The report stressed further that

+> _“Water bankruptcy is becoming a driver of fragility, displacement, and conflict,” \[...]
+“Managing it fairly – ensuring that vulnerable communities are protected and that unavoidable losses are shared equitably – is now central to maintaining peace, stability, and social cohesion.”_
+>

-⁴_Aeschbach-Hertig, W., & Gleeson, T. (2012).
+_⁴Aeschbach-Hertig, W., & Gleeson, T. (2012).
 Regional strategies for the accelerating global problem of groundwater depletion.
 Nature Geoscience, 5(12), 853–861. https://doi.org/10.1038/ngeo1617_

 _⁵World Enters “Era of Global Water Bankruptcy” UN Scientists Formally Define New Post-Crisis Reality for Billions.
 (2026, January 20).
 United Nations University. https://unu.edu/inweh/news/world-enters-era-of-global-water-bankruptcy_